-Dora Choco: Mini Dorayaki Pancakes with Chocolate for Kids
+Dora Choco: Mini Dorayaki Pancake with Chocolate for Kids

 One of the most famous, long-serialized Japanese manga, Doraemon is on the air around the world and widely enjoyed.
 The main character, the gadget cat from the future, Doraemon is well-known for loving yummy buns.

-Actually, the pancake that appears in the popular manga is a traditional Japanese confection called “Dorayaki (どら焼き)“, which consists of 2 round, moist pancakes with sweet red bean paste “Anko (餡子)” in between.
+Actually, the pancake that appears in the popular manga is a traditional Japanese confection called “Dorayaki (どら焼き)“, which consists of 2 round, moist pancakes with sweet Azuki red bean paste “Anko (餡子)” in between, as shown below.

-The above is an orthodox traditional style of Doraemon’s yummy buns, but in modern times, Dorayaki comes in various types.
-Among those, the one that is popular with children is the Dagashi-type.
+But in modern times, Dorayaki comes in many varieties and various types, and among those, what is popular with children is the Dagashi version.

-“Dagashi (駄菓子)” is a Japanese term for cheap and relatively small Japanese snacks and candies.
-It generally only costs 10 to 100 yen so that kids can buy many kinds of Dagashi with small pocket money.
+“Dagashi (駄菓子)” is a Japanese word for cheap and relatively small Japanese snacks and candies whose price ranges 10 to about 100 yen (about 1 USD), so kids can buy a variety of Dagashi even with their small pocket money.

-Since today I purchased a famous Dagashi Dorayaki bun at a supermarket near my house, I want to introduce it.
+Since today I purchased a famous Dagashi Dorayaki snack that is marketed mainly toward children at a supermarket near my house, here I will introduce it.

-The dorayaki pancake mainly for children that I purchased this time is “Dora Choco (どらチョコ)” from Yaokin, a Japanese food company well-known for its corn puff Dagashi snack bar, “Umaibo (うまい棒)” (Amazon.com).
+The Dorayaki pancake I purchased this time is this Dagashi called “Dora Choco (どらチョコ)” from Yaokin, a Japanese food company well-known for “Umaibo (うまい棒)” corn puffs.

-Besides, instead of sweet red bean paste, thick chocolate cream is sandwiched between the 2 pancakes.
-What is better for kids, the price of the dagashi sweet is just 30 yen.
+Besides, instead of sweetened Azuki red bean paste, thick, gooey chocolate cream is sandwiched between the 2 pancakes.
+What is better for kids, the Dorachoco cake only costs 30 yen in Japan.

-The main ingredients of Dora Choco pancakes are the same as those of traditional Dorayaki buns, that is, sugar, wheat flour, hen’s egg, starch syrup, and honey.
-It is said that the moist texture of Dorayaki sweets comes from honey.
+The main ingredients of the Dora Choco Dagashi pancake are almost the same as those in traditional Dorayaki buns, that is, sugar, wheat flour, hen’s egg, starch syrup, and honey.
+Instead, the former uses chocolate cream more favorable to kids.

-In brief, the Dagashi sweet, Dora Choco is the mini Dorayaki pancake for kids with rich and thick chocolate cream in between.
-The Dagashi is available at many supermarkets in Japan, so if you are interested and get a chance, why not try the fusion of Japanese and Western?
+In brief, the Dagashi treat, Dora Choco is the mini Dorayaki pancake for kids with rich chocolate cream in the middle.